hanzalah99/dps-expressjs-challenge/README.md

 # DPS Backend Coding Challenge

+## API Endpoints
+The following API endpoints are implemented:

+## Projects

+POST /projects - Create a new project

+GET /projects - Retrieve all projects

+GET /projects/:id - Retrieve a project by ID

+PUT /projects/:id - Update a project

+DELETE /projects/:id - Delete a project

+## Reports

+POST /reports - Create a new report linked to a project

+GET /reports - Retrieve all reports

+GET /reports/:id - Retrieve a report by ID

+GET /reports/project/:projectId - Retrieve a report by Project ID

+PUT /reports/:id - Update a report

+DELETE /reports/:id - Delete a report

+## Special Endpoint

+GET /reports/special/:word - Retrieve all reports where the same word appears at least three times

 ## Overview

 This repository contains a very basic web application based on Typescript and Express.js.
 Main application file is `index.ts`.
 Node and npm are required.